JPMakesStuff/ScoreboardWiFiControl/README.md

  - Brown wire is 12v rail - used to power a single voltage regulator on each digit which drops to 5v to power the HC595 and ULN2803A chips<br/>
  - Black wire is GND<br/>

 In my case the scoreboards were all outdoors and all seemed to be getting wet inside, plus the fact that it's a big metal box means putting the Arduino inside the scoreboard isn't the best for WiFi connectivity, so I elected to move the power supply and control circuitry to a [weatherproof box](https://www.amazon.com/dp/B0BFPXDN8M) and split the 120VAC using [this terminal block](https://www.amazon.com/dp/B0DNJRQP32).
 Each scoreboard has a wireless AP in a mesh configuration that connects them all back to the source of the WiFi at the concessions building.
-We also use an Omada wireless controller and Omada firewall to allow GameChanger, but not streaming or YouTube or other high-bandwidth things.

 See [example of my new control box](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Example_control_box.jpg)